vanatteveldt/rsyntax/README.md

 tree.
 While there are several query languages for networks, these are quite complicated and not specialized for querying dependency trees.
 We therefore developed a new query format that is (supposed to be) easy to understand if you undestand R data.frames.
+The first step is to create the query using the `tquery` function.

+### Querying specific nodes

-Simply put, you can provide lookup values for selecting rows from the data.frame.
+Firstly, you can provide lookup values for selecting rows from the data.frame.
 For example, the following query would find all rows where the upos value is either “VERB” or “PROPN”:

-    tquery(upos = "VERB")
+    tquery(upos = c("VERB", "PROPN"))

+### Querying a pattern of nodes

 To query the edges of a dependency tree, you can perform another row lookup for the parents or children of the results of this query, by nesting the parents() and children() functions.
 The following query
-says: for all tokens (i.e. rows) where upos is “VERB”, find the ones that have a child for which the relation column says “nsubj”.
+says: for all tokens (i.e. rows) where upos has the value “VERB”, find the ones that have a child for which the relation column has the value “nsubj”.

-    tquery(upos = 'VERB',
+    tq = tquery(upos = 'VERB',
                 children(relation = 'nsubj'))

 You can look up multiple parents and children, and also nest parents and children within each other to query larger parts of the tree.